ioet/ioet-feature-flag/README.md

         )
         return base_mail + cancelation_link
 ```
-(Another example without ussing classes looks like this)
+(Another example without using classes looks like this)
 ```python
 from ioet_feature_flag import TogglePoint